Skip to main content

 • Does the protagonist’s outcome make sense considering the morality of their decision to the test?

-• If the protagonist is morally wrong, do they definitively lose the final confrontation?
+• If the protagonist is morally wrong, do they lose the final confrontation?

 • If the protagonist is morally right, does the protagonist reverse the situation by their own efforts?